PavanMohanN/EEW_system_Variational/README.md

 - *Two separate layers*: These map the 8 input variables ($PGA, PGD, F_p, T_{sig}, {I_a}, CAV, S_c, dir$) to the latent space of the VAE.
 - *Concatenation*: The encoder component of the VAE is disconnected, and the layers mapping inputs to the latent space are concatenated directly.

+- For concatenation of mapping layers with the decoder, and creating a standaone network, refer to *Concatenation2Compact.ipynb*

 ## Output